372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

-open the file by compiler and click on the white triangle. input p in to the command line to print hello word input star in to the command line to draw the star on the screen
+open the file by compiler click on the white triangle. input p in to the command line to print hello word input star in to the command line to draw the star on the screen

+open the p2.forloop file by compiler click on the white triangle. input for_loop in to the command line to print some lines

+open the p2.if file by compiler click on the white triangle. input IF_ELSE in to the command line to print  this  will be  printed

+open the p2.repeat file by compiler click on the white triangle. input my_repeat in to the command line to print  the star

+open the p2.while file by compiler click on the white triangle. input my_while in to the command line to print  some string

+cope the code which in p2.feature.txt to https://www.calormen.com/jslogo/ and run. it will be a small game to let you guess the number.